appwrite/sdk-for-node/README.md

     .setEndpoint('https://[HOSTNAME_OR_IP]/v1') // Your API Endpoint
     .setProject('5df5acd0d48c2') // Your project ID
     .setKey('919c2d18fb5d4...a2ae413da83346ad2') // Your secret API key
-;
+    .setSelfSigned() // Use only on dev mode with a self-signed SSL cert ;

 let users = new sdk.Users(client);